Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Betting Records & Stats

-- The Cubs have won 13 of the 28 games they were the moneyline favorite this season (46.4%).
+- The Cubs have compiled a 14-15 record in games they were favored on the moneyline (winning 48.3% of those games).

-- In games it has played as moneyline favorites with odds of -145 or shorter, Chicago has a 4-7 record (winning only 36.4% of its games).
+- When it has played as moneyline favorites with odds of -160 or shorter, Chicago has a 4-5 record (winning 44.4% of its games).

-- The Cubs have a 59.2% chance to win this matchup based on the moneyline's implied probability.
+- The implied moneyline probablility in this matchup gives the Cubs a 61.5% chance to win.

-- Chicago has had an over/under set by bookmakers 65 times, and have combined with opponents to go over the total in 31 of those games (31-33-1).
+- In the 66 games in which oddsmakers have set an over/under for Chicago, it has combined with opponents to go over the total 32 times (32-33-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!